GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 ***Figure 2 - Summarized Coil Lots***

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-The results of the analysis indicate that lot 3 with a variance of over 170 PSI does not meet the specifications.
+The design specifications for the MechaCar suspension coils dictates that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The results of the analysis indicates that lot 3, with a variance of over 170 PSI, does not meet the specifications.

 ### 2.3 T-Tests on Suspension Coils